zhcet-amu/zhcet-web/README.md

 **Note:** If you already have existing JDK8 installation or want to install it through any other means, feel free to do so.
 Just confirm that `java` and `javac` commands are on path and correspond to version 8.

-> For windows users, you may find Windows speific download instructions [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+> For windows users, you may find Windows specific download instructions [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 #### MySQL

 [![MySQL 5.6](https://img.shields.io/badge/MySQL-5.6-orange.svg)]()
-Last version of MySQL known to work on the project was `5.7` but any recent version or 5.6 should work as the project only relies on very basic and stable featureset of MySQL.
+Last version of MySQL known to work on the project was `5.7` but any recent version or 5.6 should work as the project only relies on very basic and stable feature set of MySQL.
 It doesn't matter how you install MySQL and there are countless of tutorials out there for specific Operating Systems, and if you have any MAMP, LAMP or XAMP installation, there is great chance you have it configured already.
 Verify it by running `mysql --version`

 If you don't have it installed, you can follow any of these great guides:
 - [MySQL Installation tutorial by DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04)